esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 💡 If you want an *opt-in approach* you can use `prefers-reduced-motion: no-preference` instead!

+### Lesson 3: WCAG Success criterion for Motion
+Some motion-related WCAG guidelines that Marcy highlights

 ## Useful resources
 TODO: Add more  useful links.